Simonsen94/SME_Analyst/src/pages/products/index.md

     to share my knowledge.
 Below is a list of potential use cases that may apply to you.
   plans:
-    - description: Perfect for beginners who have general questions about web analytics
+    - description: Do you want my input on your digital strategy and web analytics setup?
       items:
         - E-mail Correspondance
         - Google Hangouts